Science that serves the common good.

 "Notre Dame planted the seeds of scientific curiosity in my mind and introduced me to the art of using the principles of physics to study diverse aspects of the natural world," Drocco says.
 "My experiences there inspired me to pursue a career in science after graduation."

-Michael Kron, '76
+Dr. Michael Kron '76

-Michael Kron, M.D., MSc, FACP, graduated from Notre Dame in 1976 with a Bachelor of Science in Preprofessional Studies.
+Michael Kron, M.D., M.Sc, F.A.C.P., graduated from Notre Dame in 1976 with a Bachelor of Science in Preprofessional Studies.
 He is currently a professor of medicine in the Infectious Disease division and a member of the Biotechnology and Bioengineering Center at the Medical College of Wisconsin.
 In March 2013, he was selected as one of 12 Jefferson Science Fellows by the National Academy of Sciences.
 As a Fellow, he will work with the U.S. Department of State to establish a new model for engaging the American science, technology, engineering, and medical academic communities in the formulation and implementation for U.S. foreign policy.
 He is only the third physician to be selected as a Fellow in the program’s entire history.

-Dr. Kron is also the Director of the Global Health Pathway at the Medical College of Wisconsin.
+Dr. Kron is also the director of the Global Health Pathway at the Medical College of Wisconsin.
 His research focuses on the treatment of immunopathogenesis of neglected tropical diseases.
 He has ongoing collaborations with the medical community in the Philippines and has coordinated trips for medical students to practice medicine in the Philippine health system.

-Carol Lally Shields is a world-renowned ocular oncologist and the associate director of oncology service at Wills Eye Hospital in Philadelphia.
+Carol Lally Shields, M.D., is a world-renowned ocular oncologist and the associate director of oncology service at Wills Eye Hospital in Philadelphia.
 She is the author or co-author of five textbooks, over 700 articles in major journals, and more than 140 textbook chapters.
 Dr. Shields was the first woman to receive the Donders Medal (in 2004), presented by the Netherlands Ophthalmologic Society every five years to an ophthalmologist of world fame and outstanding merit.
 She received her medical degree from the University of Pittsburgh in 1983.

 Dr. Shields completed a degree in preprofessional studies while at Notre Dame.
 She was also a member of the first women's varsity basketball team and was the first female student-athlete to receive the Byron Kanaley Award for excellence in academics and leadership, the highest honor given to Notre Dame student-athletes.
 She has been a member of the Science Advisory Council at Notre Dame since 1989 More...